What is NICE and how does it work?

 - Whether you can care for yourself

 Unfortunately, NICE decisions only tend to make the news if they turn a drug down.
 It's worth knowing that they approve the majority of drugs they assess.
-NICE has approved more than 6 out of 10 (63%) of the cancer treatments it has assessed and 8 out of 10 treatments overall.

 The NHS should use NICE guidance as soon as it is published.
 Your doctors will still use their knowledge and skills to decide the best treatment for you.
 Your local area NHS should find the money to fund NICE guidance, usually within 3 months of it being published.